OnArrow/recite_word/Reader/04 The party.md

 # The party

 1. Later I was looking at all my clothes when Mum came into my bedroom.
-I had a green dress in one hand and a short black skirt in the other hand. wasn't happy with the dress or the skirt.
+I had a green dress in one hand and a short black skirt in the other hand.
+I wasn't happy with the dress or the skirt.

 2. Mum took a blue jumper from the bed and gave it to me.
 'The weather man on the television says that it will snow,' she said.
 Then she smiled and kissed me, and I felt bad that she didn't know about Jim.
 I decided to tell her as soon as there was anything to tell.
 If there was anything to tell.